cherriemm/working/picoCTF.md

 #### framework

-[RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235) defines the HTTP authentication framework, which can be used by a server to [challenge](https://developer.mozilla.org/en-US/docs/Glossary/Challenge) a client request, and by a client to provide authentication information.
+[RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235) defines the HTTP authentication framework

 1. The server responds to a client with a [`401`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) (Unauthorized) response status and provides information on how to authorize with a [`WWW-Authenticate`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) response header containing at least one challenge.
 2. A client that wants to authenticate include an [`Authorization`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) request header with credentials.
-3. Usually a client will present a password prompt to the user and will then issue the request including the correct `Authorization` header.
+3. Usually client will present a password prompt to the user and then issue(发出) the request including the correct `Authorization` header.

 ![A sequence diagram illustrating HTTP messages between a client and a server lifeline.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication/http-auth-sequence-diagram.png)

-**Warning:** The "Basic" authentication scheme used in the diagram above sends the credentials encoded but not encrypted.
+**Warning:** The "Basic" authentication scheme used above sends the credentials encoded but not encrypted.
 This would be completely insecure unless the exchange was over a secure connection (HTTPS/TLS).

-If a (proxy) server receives valid credentials that are *inadequate* to access a given resource, the server should respond with the [`403`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403) `Forbidden` status code.
-Unlike [`401`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) `Unauthorized` or [`407`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/407) `Proxy Authentication Required`, authentication is impossible for this user and browsers will not propose a new attempt.
+If a (proxy) server receives valid credentials that are *inadequate(不足)* to access given resource, the server should respond with the **403 Forbidden** status code.
+Unlike **401 Unauthorized** or **407 Proxy Authentication Required,** authentication is impossible for this user and browsers will not propose a new attempt.

-In all cases, the server may prefer returning a [`404`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) `Not Found` status code, to hide the existence of the page to a user without adequate privileges or not correctly authenticated.
+In all cases, the server may prefer returning a **404 Not Found** status code, to hide the existence of the page to a user without adequate privileges

 ### protocol